rsocket/rsocket-kotlin/README.md

 So it depends on `ktor` engines for available transports and platforms (JVM, JS, Native):
 * JVM - TCP and WebSocket for both client and server
 * JS - WebSocket client only
-* Native - TCP for both client and server (linux x64, macos, ios, watchos, tvos)
+* Native - TCP client only (linux x64, macos, ios, watchos, tvos)

 ## Interactions